 Because everyone’s situation is different, you should consult your professional tax advisor for more information about these incentives.

-If you are interested in discussing how you can donate land to WLT, please contact David Emerson, Land Project Manager, at 914.234.6992 ext 26.
+If you are interested in discussing how you can donate land to WLT, please contact John Baker, Land Conservation Projects Manager, at 914.234.6992 ext 25.